KikoBlog/KikoBlog.github.io/_posts/2016-01-21-journal-club-jan-2016.markdown

 Cells not meeting the constraints had a high ratio of dendritic to total surface area, a larger soma, and a lower input resistance.

 ### Regarding 2:
+* Dendritic and somatic compartment size were (independently) reduced step by step - resting potential, spontaneous and rebound burst frequencies were calculated, rest was simulated.